allwin199/puppy-raffle-audit/audit-data/findings.md

 **Recommended Mitigation:** There are a few recommendations.

-1. Consider allwing duplicates.
+1. Consider allowing duplicates.
 Users can make new wallet addresses anyways, so a duplicate check dosen't prevent the same person from entering multiple times, only the same wallet address.

 2. Consider using a mapping to check for duplicates.
 This would allow constant time lookup of whether a user has already entered.